maxleaf/flexirouter/README.md

 # flexiRouter

-This repository contains the vRouter component from flexiWAN. flexiRouter is comprised of FD.io VPP + VPPSB.
+This repository contains the flexiWAN vRouter component. flexiRouter is comprised of FD.io VPP + VPPSB.
-It is published together with flexiAgent and FRR
+It is published together with flexiAgent and FRR.

 # How to build and use VPP